Stages, types and grades of pancreatic cancer

-Doctors can use a number system (stages 1 to 4) or the TNM system to stage your cancer.
+There are 4 number stages of pancreatic cancer numbered 1 to 4.
+Doctors can also use the TNM system to stage your cancer.
 TNM stands for Tumour, Node, Metastases.

 Stage 1A means the cancer is completely inside the pancreas and is 2cm or less.
 There is no cancer in the or other areas of the body.